 - 4-8 lb. whole, pastured rooster with head and feet attached if possible, plucked and gutted (or equivalent weight in bony parts using only neck, back, breastbone, wings, joints).

 - Gizzards from one rooster (optional)

-- 2-4 chicken feet, scalded in boiling water and peeled (optional)
+- 2-4 rooster feet, scalded in boiling water and peeled, chop off nails if long and dirty (optional)

 - 6-12 eggshells, cleaned (optional)

 - 4-8 quarts cold filtered water

 - 2-3 Tbs. acid (i.e., raw apple cider vinegar, lemon) *